ajithcnambiar/WireSharkSSLDecryption/README.md

 curl -k 'https://localhost:444'
 ```

-ssl_ciphers is purposfully setup to weak so that SSL decryption with wireshark can be tested.
+ssl_ciphers is purposefully setup to weak so that SSL decryption with wireshark can be tested.

 ## Steps to test Wireshark HTTPS Decryption using RSA Key